A four-dimensional mapping class group relation: Introduction

 Relations in $\pi_0(\Symp_{c}(W, \omega))$ help us to understand the topology of Weinstein fillings of contact manifolds.
 Thanks to results of Akbulut and Ozbagci \cite{AO}, Loi and Piergallini \cite{LP} and Giroux and Pardon \cite{GP}, every Weinstein domain admits a Lefschetz fibration with regular fibers symplectomorphic to a codimension $2$ Weinstein domain, say $(W, \omega)$.
 Hence, Lefschetz fibrations relate $\pi_0(\Symp_c(W,\omega))$ to Weinstein domains via their monodromies.
-When $\dim W=2$, i.e., $W$ is a surface, Moser's trick tells us that $\pi_{0}(\Symp_{c}(W, \omega))$ is isomorphic to the smooth mapping class group of $W$.
-Since the latter group is well studied, Ozbagci and Stipsicz \cite{OS}, for example, handle relations on smooth mapping class groups of surfaces and construct contact $3$-manifolds with infinitely many Weinstein fillings up to homotopy.
+When $W$ is a surface, Moser's trick tells us that $\pi_{0}(\Symp_{c}(W, \omega))$ is isomorphic to the smooth mapping class group of $W$ (see e.g. \cite[Lemma 7.3.2]{Gei}).
+Since the latter group is well studied, Ozbagci and Stipsicz \cite{OS}, for example, handled relations in smooth mapping class groups of surfaces and constructed contact $3$-manifolds with infinitely many Weinstein fillings up to homotopy.

-When $\dim W \geq 4$, applying the above result on Lefschetz fibrations is not so practical to construct various Weinstein domains at this moment.
-Although symplectic mapping class groups of some $4$-dimensional Weinstein domains are understood (e.g. \cite{SeiDehn}, \cite{Wu} and \cite{Evans}), still little is known about those groups of more general Weinstein domains and especially relations on them.
+When $\dim W \geq 4$, applying the above results on Lefschetz fibrations is not yet practical for constructing various Weinstein domains.
+Although symplectic mapping class groups of some $4$-dimensional Weinstein domains are understood (e.g. \cite{SeiDehn}, \cite{Evans} and \cite{Wu}), still little is known about those groups of more general Weinstein domains and especially relations in them.

-Relations on symplectic mapping class groups are often derived from fibration-like structures on symplectic manifolds.
-Seidel \cite{SeiKnot} extracts a braid relation about two Dehn twists along Lagrangian spheres from Lefschetz fibrations.
-Lefschetz pencils and fibrations yield a relation between a fibered Dehn twist and (right-handed) Dehn twists: \cite{Aur}, \cite{Seidel}, \cite{Go}, \cite{AA} (see also Theorem \ref{thm: boundary-interior}).
-This kind of relation involves many important ones on smooth mapping class groups of surfaces such as chain relations \cite{AA} and the lantern relation \cite{AS}.
+Relations in symplectic mapping class groups are often derived from fibration-like structures on symplectic manifolds.
+Seidel \cite{SeiKnot} extracted a braid relation about two Dehn twists along Lagrangian spheres from Lefschetz fibrations.
+Lefschetz pencils and fibrations yield a relation between a fibered Dehn twist and a product of (right-handed) Dehn twists: \cite{Aur}, \cite{Seidel}, \cite{Go}, \cite{AA} (see also Theorem \ref{thm: boundary-interior}).
+This kind of relation involves many important ones in smooth mapping class groups of surfaces such as chain relations \cite{AA} and the lantern relation \cite{AS}.
 Note that any fibered Dehn twist defined on a surface is actually a Dehn twist.
-In another direction, Keating \cite{Keating} compares relations on higher-dimensional symplectic mapping class group with $2$-dimensional ones in terms of Lefschetz fibrations.
+In another direction, Keating \cite{Keating} compared relations in higher-dimensional symplectic mapping class groups with $2$-dimensional ones in terms of Lefschetz fibrations.